 - PEBC assigned site changes – PEBC reserves the right to exclude any of the exam locations listed from any given administration if the site is not available, there are not enough applicants for that site or for other reasons.

 - There may be reductions in capacity and possible cancellations at some locations due to COVID-19 restrictions, leading up to the examination date.
 Please check your email and the PEBC website Latest News regularly for any updates.

-- Exam accommodations – please see the PEBC exam accommodations information and indicate whether or not you will be applying.
+- Exam accommodations – please see the PEBC exam accommodations information and indicate whether or not you will submit a request for exam accommodations.